opencobra/reconstructor/README.md

     - Save User Reaction: Saves a user's reaction with additional details like a short name.
     - Saved Reactions: Renders a page listing all reactions saved by a specific user.
     - Delete Reaction: Handles the deletion of a saved reaction from a user's list.
     - Add to VMH: Handles the addition of new reactions and their associated metabolites to the Virtual Metabolic Human (VMH) database.
-This process involves:
+This process
+    - Gene Info: Parsing Gene Info and finding specific organs and subcellular location from uniprot and human protein atlas.
+    - Add flags: Adds a flag and adds user to that flag so it is user specific.
+    - Get user flags: Gets the user flag based on the user ID.

+    involves:
         - Validating the user's permission to add data to the VMH.
         - Extracting and processing reaction details from the request.
         - Generating unique abbreviations for new metabolites and reactions not currently in the VMH database.